 Since Jennifer was awarded the Sylff Fellowship in 2000, she has completed another leadership-focused fellowship: the Commonwealth Fund Harkness Fellowship in Health Care Policy and Practice.

 As the 2015-2016 NZ Harkness Fellow, Jennifer undertook empirical health law research at Stanford Law School, Harvard’s Beth Israel Deaconess Medical Center and Baystate Medical Center in the United States.

 In February 2017, Jennifer commenced work as a Senior Lecturer of Law at the University of New South Wales Law School in Sydney, Australia.
 In October 2018, Jennifer received the KPMG Inspiring Teacher Award in a First Year Undergraduate Program.
-In November 2018, Jennifer was appointed the Director of Learning and Teaching, UNSW Law.
+Jennifer is currently an A/Professor and the Director of Learning and Teaching, UNSW Law.
 Jennifer is also an Associate of the UNSW Faculty of Medicine.

 Her previous academic positions include:

 -Lecturer in Health Sciences at Monash University in Melbourne, 2003-2006